 To read more about the pilot interventions and evaluations being funded, visit the Thematic Window 3 Award Winners page.

 3ie has requested revised proposals from three other applicants with promising applications.
 Grants may be awarded if revised proposals are submitted and scored as acceptable.
-Thematic Window 3 has been designed in coordination with the Bill and Melinda Gates Foundation.
+The thematic window for voluntary medical male circumcision has been designed in coordination with the Bill & Melinda Gates Foundation.

 It is widely recognized that preventive measures are crucial for addressing the HIV epidemic in sub-Saharan Africa.
 Three randomised controlled trials and numerous observational studies have shown that male circumcision reduces HIV acquisition by approximately 60 per cent for men, suggesting that efforts to increase male circumcision can play a significant role in the broader picture of HIV prevention.

 Several programmes aimed at increasing the prevalence of male circumcision in countries with high rates of HIV/AIDS have been initiated.
 There are more health care providers and facilities able to provide these services than ever before.
 Despite this, progress has been modest.
 Evidence suggests that many of the barriers to increasing male circumcision prevalence may be on the demand side.